oceanprotocol/ocean.py/READMEs/c2d-flow.md

 2. Alice publishes dataset
 3. Alice publishes algorithm
 4. Alice allows the algorithm for C2D for that data asset
-5. Bob acquires datatokens for data and algorithm
+5. Setup Bob's Wallet
-6. Bob starts a compute job using a free C2D environment (no provider fees)
+6. Bob acquires datatokens for data and algorithm
-7. Bob monitors logs / algorithm output
+7. Bob starts a compute job using a free C2D environment (no provider fees)
-8. Tips and tricks
+8. Bob monitors logs / algorithm output

 Let's go through each step.